AdrianKoshka/scholarship-paper/README.md

 # Scholarship Paper

-This is a paper I've written to apply to a variety of scholarships.
+This is a paper I've written to apply for a variety of scholarships.

 ## Author